How to address an envelope

 Besides how and where to address an envelope, there are some other tips that can help ensure your envelope reaches the correct recipient.

-The Postal Service recommends:
+The USPS recommends:

-- Writing or typing addresses clearly in capital letters
+Writing or typing addresses clearly in capital letters

-- Writing with a pen or permanent marker
+Writing with a pen or permanent marker

-Addressing an envelope in a nutshell
+Key takeaways: Addressing an envelope

 Whether you’re sending a loved one a letter, mailing a bill or inviting someone to a birthday party, it’s a good idea to know how to properly address an envelope to make sure it’s received.
 If your envelope includes a check, you might want to be familiar with how to write a check before sealing the envelope.
-And if you’ll be sending out cards with your new home address, double-check that you’ve completed all the steps for changing your address.
+And if you’ll be sending out cards with your new home address, double check that you’ve completed all the steps for changing your address.